NodeFactoryIo/vedran/README.md

 `--private-key` - loadbalancers wallet private key (string representation of hex value prefixed with 0x), used for sending founds on payout

-`--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck)
+`--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck).
+If omitted entire balance of lb wallet will be used as total reward.
+If this options is selected than `--lb-payout-fee-address` must be set

+`--lb-payout-fee-address` - address on which load balancer fee will be sent.
+If omitted, load balancer fee will be left on load balancer wallet after payout.
+This flag is **required** if `--payout-reward` is set to 0

 Additionally, it is possible to change url on which payout script will connect with loadbalancer when executing transactions by setting flag (default value will be _http://localhost:80_)